 Terminal Phase of LifeTop

 The final stages of life may last from several hours to several days (unless death is sudden, eg, from cardiac arrhythmia, hemorrhage, or pulmonary embolism).
 It is important to recognize that dying is an active process.
 As the underlying disease progresses and organs shut down, new symptoms arise and changes in therapy are needed.
-When the cause of death is progression of a complex terminal illness, such as heart failure, patients may need a more frequent reassessment than someone in whom the goals are curative.
+When the cause of death is progression of a complex terminal illness, such as heart failure, patients may need more frequent reassessments than someone in whom the goals are curative.

 As an individual nears death, some common signs and symptoms may be present: